 To help you begin your CRM digital transformation, we’ve listed the CRM workflows that should be automated first:

 The sales process includes various components including initial lead generation, tracking phone calls, meetings, and emails, creating customer profiles, notifying other members of customer needs, collaborating with the marketing department, and the list goes on.
-With the right tool and right setup, a business can automate all of these workflows, freeing up serious resources in the process.
+With Conversational Marketing chatbot business can automate all of these workflows, freeing up serious resources in the process.

 One way of automating the sales workflow is through triggers.
 Here’s what a typical CRM workflow with triggers looks like: